lsblakk/pystar/docs/webapp.rst

         # something like
         '/Users/adalovelace/gits/myproject/polls/views.py'

     So, a mystery?
-Where is it!?
+Where is the view!?
 It's nowhere!
-The URL parsing is going fine, but there is no one at the other end of the phone!
+The URL parsing is going fine, but there is no one listening at the other end of the phone!
-    This error happened because you haven't written a function index() in the module polls/views.py.
+    This ``ViewDoesNotExist`` error happened because you
+    haven't written a function ``index()`` in the module polls/views.py.

     Try http://127.0.0.1:8000/polls/23/,  http://127.0.0.1:8000/polls/23/results/ and
     http://127.0.0.1:8000/polls/23/vote/, and you